Stress Reduction and Chi Practice

 Bagua, with its constant Circle Walking and changing directions, or tai chi with its constant waist turning and shifts from one movement to another, gives you a process that accustoms the mind to making changes while remaining internally cohesive.

 You don’t accomplish this by only thinking and philosophizing about it.
 You must learn how to do it.
-By undergoing physical training with continuously repeating movements, in time your mind progressively unifies and moves through the changes without instigating a stress response.
+In time, by undergoing physical training with continuously repeating movements, your mind will progressively unify and move through the changes without instigating a stress response.

 You try not to fixate on a single idea of what being ‘centered’ means.
 In fact, your sense of cohesion and center being more amorphous will more smoothly link and hold everything together within you.
 Then no matter what you’re going through, you can handle it without effort or strain.